nestorvfx/WordTrailReddit/README.md

    - Key: `postID` (Reddit post identifier)
    - Value: `categoryCode:authorID`
    - Maps Reddit posts to their corresponding category codes and creators

+#### Sorted Sets
+- `categoriesByTime` (Sorted Set)
+   - Members: Category codes
+   - Scores: Unix timestamps of creation
+   - Used for sorting categories by newest first

+- `categoriesByPlays` (Sorted Set)
+   - Members: Category codes
+   - Scores: Number of times each category has been played
+   - Used for sorting categories by popularity

+- `categoriesByScore` (Sorted Set)
+   - Members: Category codes
+   - Scores: Highest score achieved in the category
+   - Used for sorting categories by difficulty/achievement

 ### Application Flow
 1. **Initialization**: